github/docs/content/search-github/github-code-search/understanding-github-code-search-syntax.md

 sparse OR index
 ```

 To exclude files from your search results, you can use the `NOT` operator.
-For example, to exclude file in the `__testing__` directory, you can search:
+For example, to exclude files in the `__testing__` directory, you can search:

 ```
 "fatal error" NOT path:__testing__